candlepin/candlepin.github.io/docs/candlepin/owner_hierarchy.md

   * Refresh pools will be the most challenging aspect of this.
-    * When refreshing a pool from a subscription, we cannot just blindly copy the quantity onto the associated pool because that pool could have reduced it's quantity and allocated some to a sub-pool.
+    * When refreshing a pool from a subscription, we cannot just blindly copy the quantity onto the associated pool because that pool could have reduced its quantity and allocated some to a sub-pool.
     * If that quantity were reduced we have a messy situation and need to determine not just how to clean up outstanding entitlements, but also to clean up outstanding sub-pools (possibly multiple levels deep) and their